Robotto/psawsvg/README.md

 psawsvg.py - The actual code, which reads the current layer's style attributes and appends the PSAW attributes to it.

 If a layer already has PSAW attributes, these are overwritten, so don't worry about duplicate entries.

-The 'linepitch' attribute is only written if the engraving layer box is checked.
-This also overrides the 'passes' attribute, because you don't want several passes in an engraving.

 Installation
 ============